FrankBro/parsec/Presentation.md

 ---

-# Where problems happen with parser combinators

----

 # DNA mutation

 Somewhere in the OCA2, there is a single gene mutation that tells you if you'll have blue or brown eyes.